 Freedom from laws and tyrants.
 All laws and tyrants, without exception.
 This place is exceptionally dangerous.
 You may be permanently changed.

-- When they say all laws they mean all laws.
-INCLUDING THE LAWS OF REALITY!
+- When they say all laws, they mean all laws.
+Includes the laws of logic, physics, and chance.

 - Some of the recurring dreams storylets can be rather disturbing, especially the Is Someone There? collection.

 You are standing between two mirrors.
 Your reflection smiles, so you smile.
 Your reflection moves its hand, so you move yours.
 It takes a very long while for you to realise that this is the wrong way around.